The Carol Burnett Show

 S6 E6

-Carol welcomes Joel Grey and Cass Elliot as her guests!
-Highlights include a salute to Foreign Language films, and a sketch featuring Joel, Harvey, and Lyle as puppies in a pet store window.
+Carol welcomes Joel Grey and Cass Elliot as her guests; a salute to foreign language films; a sketch featuring Joel, Harvey, and Lyle as puppies in a pet store window.

 Stiller and Meara